codeborne/klite/server/README.md

 Any exception thrown out of route handler will be passed to [ErrorHandler](src/klite/ErrorHandler.kt) to produce a response.
 The [ErrorResponse](src/klite/ErrorHandler.kt) is then passed to [BodyRenderer](src/klite/Body.kt), like normal responses.

-Do not catch common exceptions in your route handlers, but add global error handlers instead based on Exception type.

 ## Sessions

 Session support can be enabled by providing a [SessionStore](src/klite/Session.kt) implementation, e.g.